SAK1337/aixbtmcp/README.md

 # MCP AIXBT Server

-> **Version 0.5 Alpha** - This software requires extensive testing.
+> **Version 0.5** - This server is lightly tested but working.
 Use at your own risk.

 A Model Context Protocol (MCP) server that wraps the AIXBT cryptocurrency intelligence API, enabling AI assistants to access real-time crypto market insights.